jcolmenarez/webpack-boilerplate/README.md

 # webpack-boilerplate
-A generic and framework agnostic boilerplate Webpack's configuration for building awesome Web Apps
+A generic and framework agnostic Webpack boilerplate configuration for building awesome Web Apps :D